-So seems like in spite of existence of numerous Anthill cake relatives from around the world I tend to think of Anthill as a brain child of the Soviet era bakers – times of poverty when food was scarce, choice of ingredients limited but nevertheless everyone wanted to make something special and unique!
-The recipe of this delicious and simple cake comes to us from 1960’s and 70’s, however, the offspring of lean years was so successful that it was not forgotten.
+So seems like in spite of the existence of numerous Anthill cake relatives from around the world I tend to think of Anthill as a brainchild of the Soviet era bakers – times of poverty when food was scarce, choice of ingredients limited but nevertheless everyone wanted to make something special and unique!
+The recipe for this delicious and simple cake comes to us from 1960s and ’70s, however, the offspring of lean years was so successful that it was not forgotten.

 Also, do not delay baking Anthill to the last moment, since in order to become perfect it has to be refrigerated overnight.
 If you would like to serve it at your New Year’s Eve table, cook it at least one day in advance.
 Even if baked on December 29-30th and refrigerated, it would still be perfectly fresh for your holiday feast.

 Muraveynik – Anthill Cake with Caramel & Walnuts